AlexandraNoriega/mybot_ws/README.md

 roslaunch mybot_description mybot_rviz_amcl.launch
 ``

-Now you can you can distribute the screen between the gazebo and rviz to better visualize the movement and interaction with the map.
-At top of rviz we see some options like "Interact", "Move camera", "Select", ... , "2D Nav Goal", select the last mentioned and place the mouse at the position where you want the robot to move, hold the click there and direct the arrow so that the robot is looking in that direction
+Now you can distribute the screen between the gazebo and rviz to improve the visualization of the movement and interaction with the map.
+At top of rviz we see some options like "Interact", "Move camera", "Select", ... , "2D Nav Goal", select the last one and click the place where you want the robot to go, with sustained click you can change the robot orientation.

 **Personalize**